Flower lovers, rejoice! There is a new festival coming to downtown Noblesville this spring that focuses on Indiana’s state flower, the peony.

 There will be numerous floral installations both in the park and downtown Noblesville.

-The peony festival brunch crawl includes seven downtown restaurants and 29 retailers.
+The peony festival’s Brunch & Blooms brunch and retail crawl includes 50+ participating locations happening in conjunction with the festival on Saturday, May 16 from 10 a.m. – 4 p.m.
 Restaurants will be serving peony-inspired cocktails and bite-sized brunch foods in outdoor areas with live music and alfresco dining with the tables adorned with peonies.
 Retailers will be having peony specials and selling wonderful peony-inspired items.

 The festival is meant to inspire Hoosiers to celebrate the state flower, learn about horticulture and gardening, raise proceeds for future beautification projects and peony gardens in Hamilton County, and attract visitors to Noblesville in the month of May – which just happens to be peony bloom month and the Indianapolis 500.